Skip to main content

 So we take our fill of the vertical-ness and the wide views.
 Later we stop and watch Griffon Vultures catching thermals in front and above us.
 Their wingspans are up to 2.8m but in this vast landscape even they don’t look oversize.

 This circuit is full of stopping opportunities and so we do just that, frequently.
-The view across to the north becomes expansive as our side is much higher.
+The view across to the south becomes expansive, as our side is much higher.

-The tour buses use the north side road and it’s just cars, smaller motorhomes and motor cycles over here, plus cyclists of course, although maybe not as many as might be expected.
+The tour buses use the road on the southern side and it’s just cars, smaller motorhomes and motor cycles over here, plus cyclists of course, although maybe not as many as might be expected.

 Now we are back on the road, heading for Castellane.
 It isn’t far but it’s time for a lunch stop and then we are there, trying to remember the family holiday of about 30 years ago I towed the caravan here and back in over just two weeks.
 That must have felt a little rushed!